 What does it mean if I have some of these symptoms or conditions?

 The symptoms and conditions listed above occur more commonly in individuals with gluten-related disorders: either celiac disease or non-celiac gluten sensitivity (also known as gluten sensitivity).
+(Dermatitis Herpetiformis is a skin manifestation of celiac disease.)
 Many of these symptoms are also associated with other health conditions, so their presence does not necessarily mean that a gluten-related disorder is the cause.
 However, if you have any of these symptoms or conditions, it would be a good idea to bring this to your doctor’s attention and discuss having the screening blood tests for celiac disease.
 These tests are also a first step to diagnosing non-celiac gluten sensitivity.

 The treatment for celiac disease and gluten sensitivity is to remove gluten from the diet.
 However, celiac specialists recommend that you not exclude gluten before you are tested as this will significantly reduce the chances of getting accurate results.
 Therefore it is important NOT to remove gluten from the diet before testing is done.